hanxiaomax/Learncpp_CN/docs/12-2-the-stack-and-the-heap.md

 -   All memory allocated on the stack is known at compile time.
 Consequently, this memory can be accessed directly through a variable.
 -   Because the stack is relatively small, it is generally not a good idea to do anything that eats up lots of stack space.
 This includes passing by value or creating local variables of large arrays or other memory-intensive structures.

-Author’s note
+!!! info "作者注"

 	[This comment](https://www.learncpp.com/cpp-tutorial/introduction-to-objects-and-variables/#comment-560618) has some additional (simplified) information about how variables on the stack are laid out and receive actual memory addresses at runtime.